Edmonds College Logo

 1. Demonstrate the use of a variety of interpersonal communication skills to establish a therapeutic alliance, support client self disclosure, and move the process of counseling forward.

-2. Identify and demonstrate components of the stages of the helping process and the skills necessary for listening.
+2. Identify and demonstrate components of the stages of change.

 3. Identify how cultural factors may influence the helper's interactions with clients.

-4. Describe how to collect and assessinformation, including history, life challenges, and goals, and use this information to support clients in achieving identified goals.
+4. Describe how to collect and assess information, including history, life challenges, and goals, and use this information to support clients.

 SHS 115: Interpersonal and Groupwork